pyari-k/docker-demo/readme.md

 To run the code using docker:

 1. clone the repo
-2. change the working directory to docker-video
+2. change the working directory to docker-demo
 3. run the below commands